 Business Affairs News

-Business Affairs is committed to serving the needs of UNLV students and employees, community members, and customers.
+Through it's multiple departments, the Business Affairs division plans and manages UNLV's physical and financial resources.
+We are committed to serving the needs of UNLV students and employees, community members, and customers.

 Current Business Affairs News